mostav02/me_cleaner_wiki/External-flashing.md

 ## Flash back the modified image

-Now that we have a stripped image (`modified_image.bin` for a deblobbed image, `modified_shrinked_image.bin` for a deblobbed and shrinked image) we can flash it back (and hope that everything works well).
+Now that we have a stripped image we can flash it back (and hope that everything works well).
 To flash it just connect again the programmer to the chip and run the same command used during the dump, just changing `-r` with `-w` and selecting the correct image:

      $ flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=10000 -c <CHIP MODEL> -w modified_image.bin